-Children who are absent due to shorter-term illness should rest and recuperate so that they may return to school as soon as possible.
-When reasonable, parents are encouraged to work with teachers to support the student completing missed work within a practical period.

-- While families are asked to arrange for vacations and non-medical absences during school breaks, holidays, and other non-school periods, if you know your child must be absent, please get in touch with the teacher in advance for assistance in obtaining makeup schoolwork for your child. - Suppose your child is regularly unable to attend school or participate in scheduled classroom activities for non-health-related reasons.
-In that case, a conference should be scheduled between the parent and principal to determine if San Diego Cooperative Charter School is the most appropriate academic placement for your student.
+- Children who are absent due to short-term illness should rest and recuperate so that they may return to school as soon as they are able.
+When reasonable, parents are encouraged to work with teachers to support the student's completion of missed work within a practical period of time. - While families are asked to arrange for vacations and non-medical absences during school breaks, holidays, and other non-school periods, if you know your child must be absent, please get in touch with the teacher in advance for assistance in obtaining makeup schoolwork for your child. - If your child is regularly unable to attend school or participate in scheduled classroom activities for reasons that are not health-related, a conference should be scheduled between the parent and principal to determine if SDCCS is the most appropriate academic placement for your student.